covjson/specification/spec.md

 - The value of the type member must be one of: `"Grid"`, `"Profile"`, `"PointSeries"`, `"Point"`, `"Trajectory"`, `"Section"`, `"MultiPolygonSeries"`, `"MultiPolygon"`, and `"Polygon"`.
 - A domain object must have the members `"axes"`, `"referencing"`, and, if there is more than one axis with more than one coordinate, `"axisOrder"`.
 - The value of `"axes"` must be an object where each key is an axis identifier and each value an axis object.
 An axis object must have a `"coordinates"` member which has as value a non-empty array of axis coordinates.
 The values in that array must be ordered monotonically according to their ordering relation defined by the used CRS.
 If the axis is composite, then the axis object must have the members `"components"` and `"geometryType"`.
 The value of `"geometryType"` is either `"Point"` or `"Polygon"`.
 For `"Point"`, each axis coordinate must be an array of primitive values.
 For `"Polygon"`, each axis coordinate must be a GeoJSON-like Polygon coordinate array.
 The value of `"components"` is a non-empty array of component identifiers corresponding to the order of the inner (TBD) coordinates inside `"coordinates"`.
 A composite axis is said to have composite coordinates.
+An axis identifier must not be used as a component identifier and vice versa.
 - The value of `"axisOrder"` must be an array of two or more axis identifiers.
 - The value of `"referencing"` is an array of referencing objects.
 A referencing object must have a member `"identifiers"` which has as value an array of axis and/or component identifiers that are referenced in this object.
 Depending on the type of referencing, the ordering of the identifiers may be relevant, e.g. for 2D/3D coordinate reference systems.
 The following section defines common types of referencing which add further members to the object.